-2. About the guides and work completed to date
+2. About the guides and work completed to date.

-- 2.1 The Broads Authority's landscape consultant has produced the draft Landscape and Landscaping Guide with support from the communications and planning team.
-The guide seeks to provide information, images and further links to help would-be applicants understand and address the landscape impacts of their development proposals.
-There is also guidance and processes set out in relation to landscaping schemes. - 2.2 The guide was subject to public consultation between 28 April 2017 to 4pm on Friday 9 June 2017.
-The comments received and the proposed responses from the Authority are included at Appendix A. - 2.3 The final guide is included at Appendix B. - 2.4 The Planning Committee will be considering a report on the Landscape and Landscaping Guide at its meeting on 21 July 2017 and their comments will be reported to the Authority.
+- 2.1 The Broads Authority's landscape consultant has produced the draft Landscape and Landscaping Guide with support from the communications and planning teams.
+The Guide seeks to provide information, images and further links to help potential applicants understand and address the landscape impacts of their development proposals.
+There is also guidance on processes set out in relation to landscaping schemes. - 2.2 The draft Guide was subject to public consultation between 28 April 2017 to 4pm on Friday 9 June 2017.
+The comments received and the proposed responses from the Authority are included at Appendix A. - 2.3 The final Guide is included at Appendix B.